Ectomorphs are naturally thin and find it hard to gain muscle. To find out which body type you are, check out my previous blog post here.

 It’s your body, so do what makes you look and feel your best!
 Overall though, I hope that I have been able to provide some information to help.

-To find out more about the 3 Steps to Lean Legs workout and nutrition program for ectomorphs, click here.
+To find out more about the Lean Legs workout for ectomorphs, click here.

 Read my blog post on how to do weights without getting bulky here.